 Crossing the River Esk

-The south bank and the first part of the river bed is mud, but fortunately you only sink in about an inch or so.
-However, it is very slippery so it’s best crossed at this point barefoot.
-For a slightly easier approach with less mud, avoid the slipway into the river and walk 20 yards left along the south bank.
-Enter the river at this point then divert back towards the viaduct.
-A few metres across and the mud soon turns to soft sand and the water is shallow.
-From the centre onwards, the water is deeper and the river bed is a combination of sand and shale.
+The south bank and the first part of the riverbed are muddy, but fortunately you only sink in about an inch or so.
+However, it is very slippery, so it’s best crossed at this point barefoot.
+For a slightly easier approach with less mud, avoid the slipway into the river and walk 20 yards to the left along the south bank.
+Enter the river at this point, then divert back towards the viaduct.
+A few metres across, the mud soon turns to soft sand and the water is shallow.
+From the centre onwards, the water is deeper and the riverbed is a combination of sand and shale.
 This can be a little uncomfortable on the soles of the feet, so some form of footwear is beneficial at this point.
 Aqua shoes are highly recommended.

-If the conditions are right and time is on your side, then I cannot think of a better way to complete “A long-distance walk through the beautiful English Lake District”
+If the conditions are right and time is on your side, I cannot think of a better way to complete “A long-distance walk through the beautiful English Lake District.”

 The following two photos show the water level at three hours before a low ‘spring’ tide: